tonysla/Easy-And-Fun-With-BeautifulSoup/README.md

   - symbols.ipynb
     - The symbols.ipynb file writes the stock symbols as .csv and .txt files.
   - df_symbols.csv
-    - The df_symbols.csv file is created by the symbols.ipynb file to be used later.
+    - The df_symbols.csv file it will be used to pass stock symbols to the provided URL.
   - symbols_file.txt